 - 6.1.
 To date the commercial activities surrounding property continue to reflect inequalities in ownership, with little transformation having taken place.
 The situation is further exacerbated by skewed ownership patterns of property in general. - 6.2.
-There are two Ownership generic scorecards: Property owning companies and all other companies.
-The All other companies ownership scorecard is as indicated in the DTI Codes. - 6.3.
+There are two Ownership scorecards which relate to generic: Property owning companies and all other companies.
+The All other companies must comply with ownership scorecard is as indicated in the DTI Codes. - 6.3.
 This code aims to address the low levels of black ownership in property enterprises (including property services enterprises), as well as deal with obstacles to ownership by black people of property assets. - 6.4.
-Each property sector enterprise commits to achieve the following targets:

-at least 27% ownership and economic interest held by black people and 27% plus one vote exercisable by black people in such enterprises;

-at least 10% ownership and economic interest held by black women and 10% votes exercisable by black women in such enterprises;

-at least 3% participation in ownership and economic interest held by broadbased ownership schemes and/or designated groups; and at least 3% participation in ownership and economic interest held by new entrants.
+Each property sector enterprise commits to achieve the following targets: - at least 27% ownership and economic interest held by black people and 27% exercisable by black people in such enterprises; - at least 10% ownership and economic interest held by black women and 10% votes exercisable by black women in such enterprises; - at least 3% participation in ownership and economic interest held by broad-based ownership schemes and/or designated groups; and - at least 3% participation in ownership and economic interest held by new entrants. - 6.5.

-6.5.
 For property owning companies only, the following measurement of net equity (realisation points) will be applied as indicated in the table below, whilst for the all other companies in the property sector the measurement of net equity (realisation points) as indicated in the DTI Codes will apply.

 Year Percentage

 Year 1 3%

 Year 2 7%

 Year 3 10%

 Year 4 15%

 Year 5 19%

 Year 6 24%

 Year 7 30%

+Year 8 36%

+Year 9 43%

+Year 10 50%